Deborah Warner

-Deborah Warner (born 12 May 1959) is a British director of theatre and opera, known for her interpretations of the works of Shakespeare, Bertolt Brecht, Benjamin Britten, and Henrik Ibsen, and for her collaborations with Irish actress Fiona Shaw.
+Deborah Warner (born 12 May 1959) is a British director of theatre and opera and arts administrator.
+She is known for her interpretations of the works of Shakespeare, Bertolt Brecht, Benjamin Britten, and Henrik Ibsen, and for her collaborations with Irish actress Fiona Shaw.

 Early life and education

 Warner was born on 12 May 1959 in Oxford, England, to antiquarians Roger Harold Metford Warner and Ruth Ernestine Hurcombe.

 After attending Sidcot School and St Clare's, Oxford, she studied Stage Management at Central School of Speech and Drama.

-In 1980 she founded the KICK theatre company when she was 21.
+In 1980, she founded the KICK theatre company when she was 21.